patboony/Yelp/README.md

 #### Optional

+- [x] Filter remembers previous filter criteria
 - [ ] Infinite scroll for restaurant results
 - [ ] Implement map view of restaurant results
 - [ ] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)
 - [ ] Implement the restaurant detail page.

 ### Walkthrough
+- Note that the current location as Nob Hill.
+When sorted by distance, top listings are all near Nob Hill

 ![Video Walkthrough](yelp.gif)